-Data elements may be collected both online and offline (both "born digital" and "born analog" and converted into digital format at a later date) through a variety of sources including, but not limited to, activity on social networking sites, electronic or digital records, emails, participation in rewards or bonus card programs that track purchases and locations, browsing or other activity on the Internet, and activity and purchases at brick-and-mortar stores and / or on ecommerce websites.
+[07] Data elements may be collected both online and offline (both "born digital" and "born analog" and converted into digital format at a later date) through a variety of sources including, but not limited to, activity on social networking sites, electronic or digital records, emails, participation in rewards or bonus card programs that track purchases and locations, browsing or other activity on the Internet, and activity and purchases at brick-and-mortar stores and / or on ecommerce websites.
 Merchants, medical-related and other service providers, governments, and other entities use this tremendous amount of data that is collected, stored, and analyzed to suggest or find patterns and correlations and to draw useful conclusions.
 This data is sometimes referred to as "big data," due to the extensive amount of information entities may now gather.
-With big data analytics, entities may now unlock and maximize the value of data - one example may involve nonhealth related entities engaging in behavioral marketing (with materials created for distribution being customized in an attempt to increase the correlation with the preferences pertaining to a particular recipient party) and another example may involve heath-related entities accessing big data to conduct medical research.
+With big data analytics, entities may now unlock and maximize the value of data - one example may involve nonhealth related entities engaging in behavioral marketing (with materials created for distribution being customized in an attempt to increase the correlation with the preferences pertaining to a particular recipient party) and another example may involve health-related entities accessing big data to conduct medical research.
 However, with behavioral marketing and big data analytics, related parties now have a much lower level of privacy and anonymity.

-[09] Attempts at reconciling the conflict between privacy / anonymity and value / personalization / research have often historically involved using alternative identifiers rather than real names or identifying information.
+[08] Attempts at reconciling the conflict between privacy / anonymity and value / personalization / research have often historically involved using alternative identifiers rather than real names or identifying information.
 However, these alternative identifiers are generally statically assigned and persist over time.

-Static identifiers are more easily tracked, identified, and cross-referenced to associated with data elements without the consent of related parties.
+Static identifiers are more easily tracked, identified, and cross-referenced to ascertain true identities, and may be used to ascertain additional data about subjects associated with data elements without the consent of related parties.
 Privacy and information experts have expressed concerns that re-identification techniques may be used with data associated with static identifiers and question whether data that is identifiable with specific computers, devices or activities (i.e., through associated static identifiers) can in practice be considered anonymous or maintained in a protected state of anonymity.
 When an identifier does not change over time, adversarial entities have unlimited time to accrete, analyze and associate additional or even exogenous data with the persistent identifier, and thus to determine the true identity of the subject and associate other data with the true identity.
 In addition, unlimited time provides adversarial entities with the opportunity to perform time-consuming brute-force attacks that can be used against any encrypted data.

-[010] According to a 2011 McKinsey Global Institute report:
+[09] According to a 2011 McKinsey Global Institute report:

-- A retailer using big data to the full extent could increase its operating margin by more than 60 percent; - Harnessing big data in the public sector has enormous potential if U.S. healthcare were to use big data creatively and effectively to drive efficiency and quality, the sector could create more than \$300 billion in value every year two-thirds of that would be in the form of reducing US healthcare expenditure by about 8 percent; - In the developed economies of Europe, government administrators could save more than €100 billion (\$149 billion) in operational efficiency improvements from using big data, not including using big data to reduce fraud and errors and boost the collection of tax revenues; and - Users of services enabled by personal-location enabled big data could capture \$600 billion in consumer surplus. - [011] Many potential benefits from big data have not been fully realized due to ambiguity regarding ownership / usage rights of underlying data, tensions regarding privacy of underlying data, and consequences of inaccurate analysis due to erroneous data collected from secondary (versus primary) sources and / or inferred from activities of parties without active participation of, or verification by, said parties.
+• A retailer using big data to the full extent could increase its operating margin by more than 60 percent;

+• Harnessing big data in the public sector has enormous potential - if U.S. healthcare were to use big data creatively and effectively to drive efficiency and quality, the sector could create more than \$300 billion in value every year - two-thirds of that would be in the form of reducing US healthcare expenditure by about 8 percent;

+• In the developed economies of Europe, government administrators could save more than €100 billion (\$149 billion) in operational efficiency improvements from using big data, not including using big data to reduce fraud and errors and boost the collection of tax revenues; and to erroneous data collected from secondary (versus primary) sources and / or inferred from activities of parties without active participation of, or verification by, said parties.